Pied-billed grebe: Threats

 They are extremely sensitive to disturbances, especially by humans.
 While breeding, if scared, adults may abandon their nests without protecting the eggs.
 The waves from boats can destroy the nests and their sounds easily frighten the birds.

 In culture

 Pied-billed grebe feathers are thick and soft.
 Their feathers were formerly used as decorations on hats and earmuffs and they were hunted in the eastern United States, in the 19th century.

 Status

-The grebes are declining in New England.
+The status of pied-billed grebes in the Northeastern United States is precarious; they are declining in New England.
 The reasons are unknown.
 The states of Connecticut and New Hampshire have declared the pied-billed grebe as endangered.
 In New Jersey and Massachusetts, they have been declared threatened.
-In Vermont they are of "special concern."
+In Vermont they are of "special concern".
 In Rhode Island they are extirpated.
 Pied-billed grebes are protected under the Migratory Bird Treaty Act of 1918.

 Habitat loss is the grebe's biggest threat.
 The draining, filling, and general destruction of wetlands causes a loss in their breeding habitats.
 However, they are still common in the majority of their distribution areas.